-The Associate in Arts Degree with a concentration in Teacher Education is designed to transfer to four-year colleges and universities. (www.nhtransfer.org)
+The Associate in Arts Degree with a concentration in Teacher Education is designed to transfer to four-year colleges and universities. (www.nhtransfer.org) This program is being redesigned for Fall 2017.

 Representative of the first two years in a bachelor degree in elementary, middle, or secondary teacher education, the program has been designed using the NH Department of Education Professional Preparation Programs model and an interdisciplinary curriculum approach.
 The degree requirements include three categories: 1) General Education; 2) education; and 3) a major concentration within the Liberal Arts.